Escalator Literature Fiction Winners - 2012/13

 I graduated from UEA’s MA in Creative Writing.
 My short stories and drama have won the Molly Keane Memorial Award, the HISSAC Prize, the Sussex Playwrights’ Prize, the Meridian Prize, the Waterford-Annaghmakerrig Award and the Ted O’Regan Arts Award.
 I have also been short-listed for the Fish Short Story Competition, and the BBC International Playwriting Award, amongst fourteen other prizes and my prose has been published in seven literary publications.
 My BAI funded radio drama ‘Cow’ was broadcast earlier this year and my radio drama series ‘The Daffodil’ will be broadcast in 2014.
 My screenplay adaptation of ‘The Hole in the Moon’ has been selected for Write2Screen’s Scripit HotHouse.
 I currently teach creative writing at a Norfolk prison.

 Half-English, half-Russian, I did most of my growing up in London.
 After completing my degrees at UCL, I set up as a freelance writer and researcher, mainly in the field of Language and Child Development, while continuing to dedicate as much time as possible to my fiction.
 I am the author of three non-fiction books and have had many articles published in magazines and online.
-During tough times I have also been a DJ, a dog-groomer, a stable-girl and cleaner – anything to stay self-employed and keep writing.
-I live in Fen Ditton with my boys and my partner, Rocky, a film director with whom I collaborate.
-I now make a living writing film treatments and researching new material, while continuing to pursue my novelist ambitions.
+I live in Fen Ditton with my boys, and I now make a living writing film treatments and researching new material, while continuing to pursue my novelist ambitions.

 The Witchfinder’s Lover is a coming-of-age story of two siblings growing up in Cambridge during the turbulent years of the Civil War, whose lives are transformed by the arrival of Matthew Hopkins, the man responsible for mounting the deadliest witch-hunt in British history.